 Upon arrival to Cozumel from the United States, you can relax knowing that US dollars (USD) are commonly used here.
 The USD (as opposed to the Canadian dollar) is recognized by nearly everyone and is readily accepted as payment.
 However, it’s still a better idea once you’re settled in to use the local currency, the Mexican peso (MXN).
 Pesos are easy to get from several secure ATMs in Cozumel, and will make your visit easier, especially on your wallet.

 Whether paying in cash, or using your credit card, try to adapt and convert dollars to pesos in your vacation transactions.

 Knowing a few safety tips, below, for getting pesos from local Cozumel ATMs or cash exchange houses will give you peace of mind.

 As stated above, the US dollar is a pretty common form of currency in Cozumel.
 You do not need Mexican pesos to visit Cozumel, and many travelers don’t bother to exchange their US dollars for pesos.
 Taxis, restaurants, beach clubs, and diving/snorkeling operations in Cozumel will all accept US dollars.

-Using the country’s Mexican peso, however, will almost always get you a better rate on costs and services, and avoid any stress and confusion at the point of purchase.
+Using the country’s Mexican peso and/or converting dollars to pesos, however, will almost always get you a better rate on costs and services, and avoid any stress and confusion at the point of purchase.

 Visitors from other countries, however, are not so lucky.
 This is not the case with other forms of currency, such as the Canadian dollar, nor the euro.